-The acquisition of the university will be completed through Taaleem's subscription to a capital increase of the target company that currently owns the university to fund the construction of the campus on an area of 80 thousand square meters in a strategic location in East Cairo, with a capacity to host up to seven faculties.
-The capital injection will be used to expedite the construction and subsequent launch of the university.
-Taaleem's investment will bring its ownership to 32% against a capital increase of EGP c300mn in the target company, with a path to 51% shareholding one year after the university enrolls students.
-Moreover, the Shareholders' Agreement (SHA) between Taaleem and the existing shareholders of the target company stipulates Taaleem's right to full operational and financial control over the university from the onset of the agreement.
+The acquisition of the University was completed through Taaleem's subscription to a capital increase of the target company that currently co-owns the University to fund the construction of the campus on an area of 80 thousand square meters in a strategic location in East Cairo, with a capacity to host up to six Faculties.
+The capital injection is currently being used to expedite the construction and subsequent launch of the University.
+Taaleem's investment brought its ownership to 32% against a capital increase of EGP c300mn in the target company, with a path to 51% shareholding one year after the University enrolls students.
+Moreover, the Shareholders' Agreement (SHA) between Taaleem and the existing shareholders of the target company stipulates Taaleem's right to full operational and financial control over the University from the onset of the agreement.